-88% of project leaders reported that they had both adequate financial and human resources for the operation and maintenance of their CFI-funded infrastructure.
+87% of researchers leading CFI-funded projects reported that they had both adequate financial and human resources for the operation and maintenance of their CFI-funded infrastructure.

 Diverse funding sources, including research contracts and user fees, contribute to the sustainability of the infrastructure.